nafisalam/assignment-sojern/README.md

     2. go test ./... -coverprofile cover.out
     3. go tool cover -func cover.out
     Note: The version.go has the version check code and version_test.go has the test cases.

-Note: The assignment code of /img and /ping APIs are in the server folder.
-The version check util code is in the util folder.
-As per the instruction i have solved only two questions out of three questions(1.
-Util - 'compare versions' 2. tracking webserver).